-Having considered uncertainties through sensitivity analysis SEAC concludes that the restriction is justified.
+Having considered uncertainties through sensitivity analysis SEAC concludes that the restriction is justified from the point of view of proportionality of costs and benefits.

 SEAC considers that the proposed restriction is unlikely to have any consequences for innovation and research.
 There is no information that indicates adverse consequences for specific regions, other social impacts, wider economic impacts or distributional impacts.